-December 1983 – conducted by Eugen Jochum, the Berlin Radio Symphony Orchestra plays Austrian romantic era composer Anton Bruckner’s (4 September 1824 – 11 October 1896) Symphony No. 9 in D minor.
+Conducted by Eugen Jochum, the Berlin Radio Symphony Orchestra plays Austrian romantic era composer Anton Bruckner’s (4 September 1824 – 11 October 1896) Symphony No. 9 in D minor.
+Recorded in December 1983.

 It was the last symphony upon which Bruckner worked and he left the last movement incomplete at the time of his death in 1896.
 The symphony was premiered under Ferdinand Löwe in Vienna in 1903, after Bruckner’s death.
 Bruckner dedicated this symphony “to the beloved God” (in German, “dem lieben Gott”).

 The symphony has four movements, although the fourth is incomplete and fragmentary.
-Of this finale, it seems that much material in full score may have been lost very soon after the composer’s death, and therefore some of the lost sections in full score survived only in two-to-four-stave sketch format.
-The placement of the Scherzo second, and the key, D minor, are only two elements this work has in common with Beethoven’s Ninth Symphony.
+In this finale, it seems that much material in the full score may have been lost very soon after the composer’s death, and therefore some of the lost sections in the full score survived only in two-to-four-stave sketch format.
+The placement of the Scherzo (see notes 1) second, and the key, D minor, are only two elements this work has in common with Beethoven’s Ninth Symphony.

 - A scherzo (plural scherzos or scherzi) is a piece of music, often a movement from a larger piece such as a symphony or a sonata.

 - The Three Tenors: My Way, Moon River, Because, and Singin’ in the Rain [A Tribute to Hollywood] - June 8, 2023

 - Brahms: Violin Concerto [María Dueñas] - June 4, 2023

 - Rachmaninoff: Prelude in C-sharp minor [Evgeny Kissin] - June 3, 2023